boots-edu/textbook/source/original/week3.md

 __Data Classes__  allow us to combine data into a grouping or  _class_  and use that grouping as a data type in our programs\.

-* But wait\, setting up and initializing the internal members of a class shouldn’t be this hard\.
+* But wait\, setting up and initializing the internal members of a class shouldn't be this hard\.

 //We can use our new class to create a